dhilt/ngx-ui-scroll/README.md

   });
 ```

-Then `this.datasource.adapter.version`, `this.datasource.adapter.reload()` and other Adapter expressions become legal.
-Below is the list of read-only properties of the Adapter API.
+Then `this.datasource.adapter.version`, `this.datasource.adapter.reload()` and other Adapter expressions become available.
+Below is the list of read-only properties of the Adapter API with descriptions and links to demos.

 |Name|Type|Description|
 |:--|:----|:----------|